 Include any visual material you need

-- For example, you might use images from your brochure, scan photos (saving them as jpegs) or take shots with a digital camera.
-Check you have permission from the copyright holder to use graphics and photos.
+- For example, you might use images from your brochure or take shots with a digital camera.
+Check you have permission from the copyright holder to use any third party graphics and photos.

 - Generally, keep pictures small.
 When illustrating products, make sure pictures are large enough to see the detail.
 Let people click them to see a larger image if necessary.